 An increase in housing density in focussed locations will increase housing diversity and provide, in relative terms, more affordable housing stock in the otherwise expensive suburbs.
-There is a need to ensure that affordable housing provision is investigated as part of a rezoning or major development, as the requirements of the zone allows.
+There is a need to ensure that affordable housing is provided as part of any rezoning or major development that occurs in the precincts.
 A more diverse and larger population would also help to support existing businesses and would likely attract other businesses and services.
 A stronger case for improving public transport services could also be made.